translate/l10n-guide/docs/guide/translation_comments.rst

 you can only have one translation of the source English word.
 So if your language translates an English word differently depending if it is a noun or a verb then you will have a problem.
-Context information in a KDE style comment essentially means that the stings are different and thus allows you to distinguish between verb and nouns spelled the same way in English.
+Context information in a KDE style comment essentially means that the strings are different and thus allows you to distinguish between verb and nouns spelled the same way in English.

 .. _../pages/guide/translation_comments#gettext_comments: